satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 ```

 ## Type Checker Usage
-Getting the checker setup is pretty straightforward, as usually it gets complicated with all the details.
+Getting the checker setup is pretty straightforward, but as usually it gets complicated with all the details.
 Let's tackle it step by step.
 We start by preparing a file `file-with-types.ts` that should contain the types we want to examine.

 ```typescript